zamp/vid2vid/README.md

 Put your video files in video directory.
 All files have to be named 000.png where 000 is the frame number.
 001.png, 002.png, 003.png etc.

+Files have to be sequential and cannot have gaps!

 Tweak config.py to your liking.

 Change the comfy ui input path to where your comfyui is installed.